thosgood/this-weeks-finds/markdown/251-300/week288.md

 > Mars, which will in turn enable more precise landings on the Red
 > Planet by future spacecraft and explorers.

-For more discussion, visit the friendly and welcoming [*n*-Category Café](http://golem.ph.utexas.edu/category/2010/01/this_weeks_finds_in_mathematic_49.html).
+For more discussion, visit the friendly and welcoming [$n$-Category Café](http://golem.ph.utexas.edu/category/2010/01/this_weeks_finds_in_mathematic_49.html).

 ------------------------------------------------------------------------